russellhanj/zodiac-quiz-game/README.md

   - Options should not display the asterisk to the user.
   - Questions are separated by an empty line.

-Example quiz file:
-3
-What is the largest planet in our solar system?
-Jupiter
-Mars
-Saturn
-*Earth

-How many zodiac signs are there?
-*12
-6
-9
-7

-Which planet is known as the Red Planet?
-Venus
-*Mars
-Neptune
-Pluto

 ## Example

 Here's an example of how the program reads questions from "AstrologyQuiz.txt" and conducts a quiz: